grantcko/rails-longest-word-game/README.md

 # Longest Word

-Welcome to Longest Word, a game where the objective is to enter the longest possible word using 10 randomly generated letters, in the shortest amount of time.
+Welcome to Longest Word, a Ruby on Rails website where the objective is to enter the longest possible word using 10 randomly generated letters, in the shortest amount of time.

 ## Gameplay